This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 The method of grouping a set of tasks that a picker can complete in one pass of the warehouse.
 The tasks that can be put together in a batch are based on the batch rule setup for the task.

-A method of running a program or a series of programs in which one or more records (a batch) are processed with little or no action from the user or operator.
+A method of processing one or more records (a batch) with little or no action from the user.
 See also interactive processing.

 batch processing program